 Prior to law school, Tom, a native North Carolinian, received bachelor’s (’92) and master’s (’96) degrees from the University of North Carolina at Chapel Hill.
 After undergraduate, he worked the night shift in a light-fixture factory and had a truly remarkable career in pizza delivery.
 Later he worked as a chemist and as a legislative assistant to Congresswoman Lynn Woolsey in the U.S. House of Representatives.

 For those lacking something better to do, Tom’s resume can be found here.

 Lest the whimsy of this bio to lead you to believe otherwise, Tom delivers for his clients.
-He has tried over twenty cases to verdict, including a civil rights case victory that resulted in punitive six-figure punitive damages being awarded against the defendant.
+He has tried over twenty cases to verdict, including a civil rights case victory that resulted in a six-figure punitive damages award against the defendant.
 Tom has also obtained significant settlements for clients without ever having to set foot in a courthouse.

 To see what people like you are saying about Tom Spiggle, look at his Avvo reviews, here.